projectara/greybus-spec/source/special/svc.rst

 Request payload.
 This Operation is used at initial power-on, sent by the SVC to inform the AP of its environment.
 After version negotiation, it is the next Operation sent by the SVC sent at initialization.
-The descriptor describes details of the :ref:`Frame
-<glossary-frame>` environment and location of the AP interface.
+The descriptor describes details of the :term:`Frame` environment and location of the AP interface.

 .. figtable::
     :nofig: